vanesascode/fils/README.md

 Follow steps from [Next Docs](https://nextjs.org/docs/pages/building-your-application/testing/playwright) and [Playwright](https://playwright.dev/docs/intro)

-To install: `npm init playwright` and just press enter to all questions.
+To install run: `npm init playwright` and just press enter to all questions.

 👉 If you have trouble, try disabling the AntiVirus of your computer.